file9.ai

 Transportation

-The Arctic Ocean has a sparse network of transportation routes, including air, ocean, river, and land connections.
-The Northwest Passage and Northern Sea Route are crucial seasonal waterways that facilitate navigation and trade among Arctic nations, especially as ice conditions shift.
+Transportation within the Arctic Ocean region is characterized by a sparse network of air, ocean, river, and land routes.
+The Northwest Passage and the Northern Sea Route serve as crucial seasonal waterways for navigation.

-• Important routes - Northwest Passage (North America) and Northern Sea Route (Eurasia)
+• Important seasonal shipping routes include the Northwest Passage and Northern Sea Route.

 Key Metrics